The-Batman-Code/Deep-Learning/README.md

 # Deep-Learning -
-## It'a all about DEEP THINKING and DEEP LEARNING🍻
+## It's all about DEEP THINKING and DEEP LEARNING🍻